 Parallels Workstation can also easily virtualize 64-bit processors with NX and AES-NI instructions.
 Although the product is discontinued for Windows and Linux, they still work like they used to.

 Features of Parallels Workstation

-- Parallels Workstation comes with pre-built pass-through drivers for parallel port and USB devices.
+- Parallels Workstation comes with pre-built pass-through drivers for parallel ports and USB devices.

-- It supports VGA and SVGA graphics cards with VESA VBE 3.0 and maximum 256 MB video ram.
+- It supports VGA and SVGA graphics cards with VESA VBE 3.0 and a maximum of 256 MB video ram.

-- Parallels support up to 16 SATA devices and four IDE devices with USB 2.0 controller.
+- Parallels support up to 16 SATA devices and four IDE devices with a USB 2.0 controller.

 As you might’ve noticed, there are very few genuine Linux emulators for Windows available.
 Since it is complex to pack entire Linux runtimes in software intended for another system, most Linux users will find them using one Linux tool for Windows mentioned above.